MaxStump13/Podcast411/README.md

 ## Description

- Thois awesome podcast site gets you information on podcasts.
-Powered by Listen Notes just search for a podcast or look around at the top podcasts list.
+ This awesome podcast site gets you information on podcasts.
+Powered by Listen Notes, just search for a podcast or look around at the top podcasts list.
 Create an account today!
+The application saves unique users and their favorite podcasts to their profile playlist.
+During this project, I learned how to work with server-side API calls.

 ## Table of Contents